OrderLab/ePass/core/Readme.md

 ## Future work

 Rewrite Normalization.

-Plain the IR.
+Normalization: remove all references, flatten the IR.

 Just store the allocated position in value.
 Not track users.
 No references.